HD 326823

 HD 326823, also known as V1104 Scorpii, is a binary star containing a unique emission-line star, which is in the midst of transitioning to a nitrogen-rich Wolf-Rayet star, as well as being a candidate Luminous blue variable, located 4,142 light years away in the constellation of Scorpius.
 The primary is very evolved, because it is composed of almost entirely helium, and only 3% of it is still hydrogen, and it has lost most of its mass to the now-very-massive secondary.
 The underlying mechanisms and mass transfers in the system are comparable to other W Serpentis systems, such as Beta Lyrae and RY Scuti.

 Properties

+A decade of visual band photometry performed by Christiaan Sterken et al., beginning in 1988, showed that HD 326823 is a variable star.
+For that reason the star was given its variable star designation, V1104 Scorpii, in the year 2000.